Huaca Huantinamarca

 The Huaca Huantinamarca is an archaeological site of the Ichma culture located in San Miguel District, in Lima, Peru.
 It is located on the first block of the Avenue Brígida Silva de Ochoa.

 On March 27, 2002, through National Directorial Resolution No. 233, the National Institute of Culture (INC) declared Huaca Huantinamarca as Cultural Patrimony of the Nation.It is located in the lower valley of the Rímac River, 50 meters above sea level, on the periphery of the Maranga archaeological complex.
 This building occupies approximately 1,500 square meters and was constructed on an area of 3,652 square meters.

 It has the particularity of being a truncated pyramid of a monumental nature that was built, remodelled and transformed over the years, which gives it an architectural complexity.
 The building is composed of various patios, enclosures and corridors, which were built during different moments in its history; and on a base of walls made of mud through a technique known as ”tapial corrido".

 The huaca is surrounded by the ”Parques de la Huaca” condominium, as part of a public park, and, thanks to the work of the municipality, is considered by the neighbourhood as part of their cultural identity and history, motivating its conservation for future generations.

-Origins and Etimology
+Origins and Etymology

 There are two possible explanations for the origin of the name Huantinamarca.
 The first refers to the fact that it was connected to the Maranga archaeological complex through ditches bringing water from the Huatica water channel, and for this reason many researchers referred to the Maranga complex as ”Huatica”.
 In addition, Ernst Middendorf points out that Maranga was the seat of the oracle of the valley, known as ”Huaca” or ”Guatan".
 Similarly, Julio César Tello used the term ”Huatika Marka” to refer to the Maranga Complex in his notes.

 Secondly, Huantinamarca can also be translated as ”the town of people who suffer from warts”, an infectious disease also called ”Peruvian wart”.
 This is supported by the statement of Fray Diego Gonzáles Holguín (1612) who indicated that ”huantti” in Quechua means ”warts", and ”huanttivnccytam vncconi" would mean ”to be sick of them".